Life is full of questions. Sometimes they are important questions we need to answer so that we can make the most out of the time we’ve been given.

 Maybe there are some things that just aren’t quite right.
 They’re tolerable, but you certainly don’t want to stay in this mode.
 Choose it or change it, is my motto these days.
 If you can’t get on board with what life is dishing out, then make a plan to change it.

 Don’t complain, but create a vision of what you want and plan to make that happen.
-It might not be overnight, but making some plans may help you be content with today.
+It might not be overnight, but making some plans for tomorrow may help you be content with today.

 Be sure to include your husband in these big dreams.
 It’s always more fun when both your hearts are in the journey.

 3. How can I love people more?